Salvador Nasralla

-Salvador Alejandro César Nasralla Salum (born 30 January 1953) is a Honduran civil engineer, sports journalist, television presenter, businessman, and politician who served as the First Vice President of Honduras from 2022 until his resignation in 2024.
+Salvador Alejandro César Nasralla Salum (Note: سلفادور أليخاندرو سيزار نصر الله سلوم) (born 30 January 1953) is a Honduran politician who served as the First Vice President of Honduras from 2022 until his resignation in 2024.
 A member of the Liberal Party, he has been described as a centrist.
+He describes himself as center-right.

-Nasralla began his career in business, before becoming the presenter of the TV programs 5 Deportivo and X-0 da Dinero; he has been called "El señor de la televisión".
+Nasralla began his career in business, before becoming the presenter of the TV programs 5 Deportivo and X-0 da Dinero; he has been called "El señor de la televisión" ("The TV Man").
 He founded the Anti-Corruption Party in 2011 and stood for president in the 2013 Honduran general election, coming in fourth place.
-Nasralla ran again in the 2017 general election for the political alliance Alianza de Oposición contra la Dictadura, comprising Liberty and Refoundation and the Innovation and Unity Party; he narrowly lost to incumbent President Juan Orlando Hernández, despite widespread claims of fraud and irregularities.
+Nasralla ran again in the 2017 general election for the political alliance Alianza de Oposición contra la Dictadura, comprising Liberty and Refoundation (Libre) and the Innovation and Unity Party; he narrowly lost to incumbent President Juan Orlando Hernández, despite widespread claims of fraud and irregularities.
 After the election Nasralla temporarily retired from politics before creating the Savior Party of Honduras in 2019.
-Initially planning to run as the party's presidential nominee, he ultimately withdrew his candidacy to become the running mate of Libre presidential nominee Xiomara Castro who would win the 2021 general election.
-After serving as Vice President for two years, Nasralla resigned to run in the 2025 general election, securing the nomination of the Liberal Party.
+Initially planning to run as the party's presidential nominee, he ultimately withdrew his candidacy to become the running mate of Libre presidential nominee Xiomara Castro, who would win the 2021 general election.
+After serving as Vice President for two years, Nasralla resigned to run unsuccessfully in the 2025 general election, securing the nomination of the Liberal Party, but losing to National Party nominee Nasry Asfura by a narrow margin.

 Early life

-Nasralla was born in Tegucigalpa, M.D.C., in the Department of Francisco Morazán, on January 30, 1953.
-His parents, Alejandro Nasralla and Alicia Salum, are Palestinian and his mother was born in Chile.
+Nasralla was born in Tegucigalpa on January 30, 1953.
+His parents, Alejandro Nasralla and Alicia Salum, are Palestinian Christians from Beit Jala east of Bethlehem, and his mother was born in Chile.
 He spent his childhood in the northern city of Trujillo, Colón.
 At the age of eleven, his family returned to Tegucigalpa.
 There, he completed his secondary studies at Instituto San Francisco and obtained his high school diploma.
 During his adolescence he began working as a journalist, at Emisoras Unidas from 1966 to 1969, and in Uniradio and Radio Católica.
 He also took classes in drama and television.

 After high school, Nasralla was sent to live with his maternal aunt and uncle in Santiago de Chile.
 There, he attended the Catholic University of Chile where he graduated with honors.
 He obtained a degree in Civil Industrial Engineering (specializing in construction).
 He subsequently earned a Master of Business Administration from the same university.